LightAndLight/lightandlight.github.io/_drafts/2020-06-30-sized-hkts.md

 evidence for `forall A. c` is just the evidence for `c`.
 The evidence for quantification constraints is a bit more nuanced in general, but this description is accurate when only considering size constraints.

-Concretely, this means that the sizing rules for higher-kinded types can now be expressed using constraints.
+Concretely, this means that the sizing rules for higher-kinded types can now be expressed using constraints, and size calculations involving higher-kinded types can be performed using type class resolution.
 It is now the case that `forall A. Sized A => Sized Two<A>`, and the evidence for this constraint is the function `\a -> a + a`.
 The relevant constraint for `Pair` is `forall A. forall B. Sized A => Sized B => Sized Pair<A, B>` with evidence function `\a b -> a + b`.